-The opinions set forth in this letter relate only to the General Corporation Law of the State of Maryland, and we express no opinion as to the laws of another jurisdiction and we assume no responsibility for the applicability or effect of the law of any other jurisdiction.
+The opinions set forth in this letter relate only to the General Corporation Law of the State of Maryland and the laws of the State of New York, each as currently in effect.
+We express no opinion as to the laws of another jurisdiction and we assume no responsibility for the applicability or effect of the law of any other jurisdiction.